 EDF says it’s the UK’s biggest producer of low-carbon electricity, which it delivers to around 3.5 million homes.

-Around 70% of EDF’s electricity comes from nuclear power and it owns eight nuclear power stations, as well as one coal, one gas and 35 wind farms.
+Around 62% of EDF’s electricity comes from nuclear power and it owns eight nuclear power stations, as well as one coal and one gas power station and 36 wind farms.

 EDF Energy says it plans to ‘be the efficient, responsible electricity company and champion of low-carbon growth’.

 None of its tariffs come with 100% renewable electricity and some of its cheapest deals provide online customer service only.

 EDF Energy took on customers of Green Network Energy, Zog, iSupply Energy and Utility Point when the smaller firms stopped trading.

 It’s also leasing electric vehicles to customers as well as selling smart home technology (including light bulbs, motion sensors and heating controls) and boiler insurance.

 EDF Energy is ranked 10th out of 16 energy companies rated by 8,390 members of the public in the annual Which? customer survey.

 Clear billing and I'm not charged anything more than was stated from the outset

 I send meter readings and clear detailed bills arrive